 The health education major is designed to prepare students for careers in the field of school health education through the development of dispositions, knowledge and skills.
-To earn a degree, each student must complete the core requirements listed which prepare for practice in the public school setting.
+To earn a degree, each student must complete the core requirements listed, then may choose courses that prepare for practice in the public school setting.
 The program integrates classroom and experiential community-based learning in many of its courses.

 The Health Education Program